Arr0way/arr0way.github.io/_posts/2021-06-03-ssh-lateral-movement-cheat-sheet.md

 ## What is a Lateral Movement

 A lateral movement typically occurs after a host has been compromised via a reverse shell, and foothold in the network is obtained.
-Fully compromising the target machine by performing Linux privilege escalation or Windows privilege escalation could be adventagious due to the increased access to files or operating system functionality leveraged by a root level account.
+Fully compromising the target machine by performing Linux privilege escalation or Windows privilege escalation could be advantageous due to the increased access to files or operating system functionality leveraged by a root level account.

 This article focuses specifically on SSH lateral movement techniques on Linux.